mattpolzin/JSONAPI/README.md

 ### `Attributes`

-The `Attributes` of an `EntityDescription` can contain any JSON encodable/decodable types as long as they are wrapped in an `Attribute` `struct`.
+The `Attributes` of an `EntityDescription` can contain any JSON encodable/decodable types as long as they are wrapped in an `Attribute` or `TransformAttribute` `struct`.
 This is the place to store all attributes of an entity.

 To describe an attribute that may be omitted (i.e. the key might not even be in the JSON object), you make the entire `Attribute` optional:
 ```